jdberry/tag/README.md

 	tag --match tagname *
 	tag --match tagname1,tagname2,... file1 file2...

-This command prints the file names that have the specified tags.
-Matched files must have ALL of the tags specified.
+This command prints the file names that match the specified tags.
+Matched files must have at least ALL of the tags specified.
 Note that it matches only against the files that are provided on input.
-To search across your file system, see the --find command.
+To search for tagged files across your entire file system, see the --find command.

 ### List the tag(s) on a file: